NR UAI (UE-Assistance Information)

 ue-nr-uai-rrc-inactive.cfg is configured as shown below. (

-The key parameter on UEsim is to enable rrc_incative_support parameter.
-This parameter let UEsim to inform the supportability of rrc-inactive in UE capability information.
+The key UEsim parameter is rrc_inactive_support.
+This parameter allows UEsim to report RRC Inactive support in UE capability information.

 Perform the Test

-Power on UE on UEsim (If your DUT is a commercial phone, turn on the phone)
+Power on the UE from UEsim.
+If the DUT is a commercial phone, turn on the phone instead.

 Wait until the initial attach is complete.